All About DUI Evidence

 Your DUI lawyer may also question details of the officer’s testimony.
 For example, officers often claim a suspect smelled like alcohol, but the reality is that he or she is usually only smelling the kind of alcohol the defendant was drinking, not pure alcohol.
 This means that if you spilled wine on your shirt or were drinking a particularly pungent variety of gin, the officer easily could have smelled it, even if you were entirely sober by the time you drove.
 The police may also point out that you had bloodshot eyes, something which can easily be explained away by exposure to cigarette smoke (a common occurrence at parties or outside of bars), a medical condition, or fatigue.

 As you can see, the three main types of DUI evidence used in trials can all be challenged as long as you work with the right attorney.
 As a graduate of UC Berkeley Law School with over 30 years of experience defending people just like you fight these charges, I can help you if you have been accused of driving under the influence of alcohol or drugs.
-Please call (760) 643-4050 to schedule a free initial consultation in my office located just across the street from the Vista courthouse and jail.
+For more information on the types of evidence used in a DUI criminal case, please call (760) 643-4050 to schedule a free initial consultation in my office located just across the street from the Vista courthouse and jail.
 I offer reasonable rates and accept all major credit cards.

 How to Contact Attorney Peter Liss

-For skilled IMMEDIATE help with a Vista DUI or
+For skilled IMMEDIATE help with a DUI or

 driving under the influence of